Helperbird/website/src/help/how-to-use-reader-mode-and-remove-ads-on-any-website.md

 twitterSocial: assets/images/graph/alt-highlighter.png
 facebookSocial: assets/images/graph/alt-highlighter.png
 featureTitle: Reader mode
-featureDescription: Learn how easy it is to use Reader mode on any website, pdf or app.
+featureDescription: Discover how to use Reader mode on any browser.
+Including Google Chrome, Firefox, Safari, Opera, and Microsoft Edge.
 tags: guideFeaturesMain
 url: /help/how-to-use-reader-mode-and-remove-ads-on-any-website/
 ---

-# How to use Reader Mode or **View in Reader Mode** on any website
+# How to use Reader Mode or **View in Reader Mode** in any browser

-There are three ways to use Reader Mode on any websitein Helperbird.
+There are three ways to use Reader Mode in any browserin Helperbird.
 Making it easier for you to decided how you want to use it.

 ## Method 1: Highlight menu

 - You will need to have the **Highlight menu** feature enabled.
-- On any website, app or pdf.
+- in any browser, app or pdf.
 Highlight the text you want to use in Reader Mode.
 - A highlight menu will appear.
 - Click on the **Reader Mode** option, it has a book icon.
 - It will start to load Reader Mode, with the text you selected.